 Destin is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 13,523 people and six constituent neighborhoods, Destin is the 177th largest community in Florida.

-Destin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Destin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Destin who work in management occupations (15.60%), sales jobs (13.77%), and office and administrative support (12.54%).
+Destin is a decidedly white-collar city, with fully 85.17% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Destin is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Destin who work in management occupations (17.52%), sales jobs (14.97%), and office and administrative support (12.29%).

-Destin is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Destin is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of Destin is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.09% of adults in Destin have a bachelor's degree or even advanced degree.
+The education level of Destin citizens is very high relative to the national average among all cities (21.84%): 39.82% of adults in Destin have a bachelor's degree or even advanced degree.

+Destin is a somewhat ethnically-diverse city.
 The people who call Destin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Destin residents report their race to be White, followed by Black or African-American.
+The greatest number of Destin residents report their race to be White, followed by Asian.
 Important ancestries of people in Destin include English, Irish, Italian, and French .

 The most common language spoken in Destin is English.
 Other important languages spoken here include Spanish and Portuguese.